ravinsinghd/ravinsinghd.github.io/_posts/2021-07-10-rust-variables.markdown

 comments: true
 ---

-In this post will learn about Rust variables. on Rust all the variables by default is immutable.
-Immutable means, if you assign any value to variable then you can't update value.
-In your code if your update the value of the immutable variable then compiler will throw error.
+In this post, we shall learn about Rust variables.
+In Rust all the variables are made immutable by default.
+Immutable, means if you assign any value to a variable then you can't update the value.
+In your code, if you update the value of the immutable variable, then compiler will throw an error.

-let see a example below
+let see with an example below

 ```rs
 fn main() {